ned14/pcpp/README.rst

   PLY no longer works using pypi packaging, David wants people to include the source of PLY directly. pcpp does this via a git submodule, and has setuptools bundle the submodule.
 - Add a formal LICENSE.txt file, as requested by Sei-Lisa.
+- Fix failure to issue ``#line`` directive for first include file in a file.
+Thanks to Sei-Lisa for reporting this.

 v1.1 (19th June 2018):
 ----------------------